martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

 fingerprint for a valid certificate that is acceptable to its peer.
 Attacks therefore rely on joining two separate sessions into a single session.

-The second condition is not possible with WebRTC identity if the victim has or is configured with a target peer identity (this is defined in {{WEBRTC}}).
+The second condition is not necessary with WebRTC identity if the victim has or is configured with a target peer identity (this is defined in {{WEBRTC}}).
+Furthermore, any identity displayed by a browser could be different to the identity used by the application, since the attack affects the browser's understanding of the peer's identity.

-## Session Subversion Attack Example
+## Example

 In this example, two outgoing sessions are created by the same endpoint.
 One of those sessions is initiated with the attacker, another session is created toward